-- 4.4.6 Treasury Management Ethical Investment Policy.
+- 4.4.5 Anti- Bribery Policy.
+The University is committed to ensuring that high standards of integrity apply in all of its areas of operation and that all of its business is conducted in an honest and transparent manner.
+As an educational establishment and a charity deriving a significant proportion of its income from public funds, benefactions and charitable organisations, the University is concerned to protect itself and its funders, donors, employees and students from the detriment associated with bribery and other corrupt activity.
+It is therefore committed to preventing bribery and fraud by staff and any third party performing services for, or on behalf of the University.
+The University recognises that the risk of bribery and fraud will arise in various contexts and will seek to advise, inform and/or train its employees appropriately to assess the risk of bribery and fraud being practised and implement practices which reduce the risk of it occurring or being undetected where existing processes are not already in place. - 4.4.6 Treasury Management Ethical Investment Policy.
 The University requires its officers to pay appropriate regard to relevant corporate governance, social, ethical and environmental considerations in the selection, retention, and realisation of all treasury investments.
-The Board of Governors' Strategy and Finance Committee expects this to be done in a manner which is consistent with the University's investment objectives and legal duties. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4985 - 4.4.7 Value for Money Statement.
+The Board of Governors' Strategy and Finance Committee expects this to be done in a manner which is consistent with the University's investment objectives and legal duties. - 4.4.7 Value for Money Statement.
 Glyndwr University recognises its responsibility to achieve value for money (VFM) from all its activities, however they may be funded.
-Specifically there is a duty of care to ensure that public funds are spent on the purposes for which they are intended and that good value for money is being obtained.
+Specifically, there is a duty of care to ensure that public funds are spent on the purposes for which they are intended and that good value for money is being obtained.
 The University is also committed to the purpose of economy, efficiency and effectiveness in its corporate and academic activities.
-It will seek to adopt good practice and incorporate VFM principles in all its activities. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4987 - 4.4.8 Regulations on Research Practice.
+It will seek to adopt good practice and incorporate VFM principles in all its activities. - 4.4.8 Regulations on Research Practice.
 Glyndŵr University subscribes to the UK Research Integrity Office's Code of Practice for Research published in September 2009.
 The CoP applies to research organisations and to researchers, and will endeavour to meet all the obligations which the Code places on research organisations.
 All research conducted in or under the auspices of the University requires ethical review and approval before data collection may begin.
-In particular, those leading or supervising research which involves human participants (including but not limited to questionnaires, interviews, human samples and clinical research) or non-human animals must ensure approval by the University's Research Ethics Sub Committee as required by the RESC Guidance in force at the time, together with any external review and/or approval required in the field of study concerned, before beginning the research. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4983
+In particular, those leading or supervising research which involves human participants (including but not limited to questionnaires, interviews, human samples and clinical research) or non-human animals must ensure approval by the University's Research Ethics Sub Committee as required by the RESC Guidance in force at the time, together with any external review and/or approval required in the field of study concerned, before beginning the research.